 Comerica operates and continues to evolve multiple internal programs to support the development and retention of its colleagues, including Comerica University, internal Leadership Development, Emerging Leaders, and Senior Leadership programs designed to develop high potential employees, a Future-Ready Technology skills program to help re- and up-skill Technology colleagues, a Managing Essentials Certificate series for managers and organizational change management learning for all colleagues.
-In 2022, over 9,900 skills-based titles were offered to Comerica colleagues and an average of around 25 hours of training per employee were completed.
+In 2023, over 14,000 skills-based titles were offered to Comerica colleagues and an average of around 24 hours of training per employee were completed.
 Comerica also supports its employees' involvement in external development programs and volunteerism.
 All full-time colleagues are granted up to 8 hours of PTO annually, and all part-time colleagues are granted up to 4 hours of PTO annually to use for volunteer events.
 This includes volunteer opportunities related and unrelated to Comerica.

 Comerica's investment in its employees has resulted in a long-tenured workforce, with average tenure of around 12 years of service.
-Of the approximately 2,750 open employee positions filled in 2022, 57% were filled by external hires and 43% positions were filled by internal hires.
-Employee turnover for 2022 was approximately 20%.
-In 2021, Comerica conducted its second enterprise-wide employee engagement survey, with approximately 80% of colleagues participating, and plans to launch its third engagement survey in 2023.
+Of the approximately 2,330 open employee positions filled in 2023, 61% were filled by external hires and 39% positions were filled by internal hires.
+Employee turnover for 2023 was approximately 15%.
+In 2023, Comerica conducted its third enterprise-wide employee engagement survey, with approximately 85% of colleagues participating.